Free Walking Tour Berlin

 The Aftermath and Reunification

-In the years following the fall of the wall, negotiations and preparations took place to facilitate the reunification of East and West Germany.
-On October 3, 1990, the German Democratic Republic was officially absorbed into the Federal Republic of Germany, and the process of rebuilding began.
-This marked the end of an era and a significant turning point in history.
+After the wall fell, and as the years passed, Germany negotiated and prepared for its reunification of East and West Germany.
+In October 1990 the German Democratic Republic was absorbed officially by the Federal Republic of Germany and the process of reconstruction began.
+This represented the end of an era and that most pivotal moment in history.

 Conclusion